jxskiss/gopkg/perf/json/README.md

    Sonic is a blazingly fast JSON serializing & deserializing library, accelerated by JIT and SIMD.
-   It is not a 100% drop-in replacement of `encoding/json`, but it performs best for various benchmarking cases, you may use it in super hot code path (but you probably want to firstly review your design which use JSON in that hot path).
+   It is not a 100% drop-in replacement of `encoding/json`, but it performs best for various benchmarking cases, you may use it in super hot code path (but you probably want to firstly review your design, using JSON in hot path is considered bad practice).

 3. https://github.com/goccy/go-json <br>
    Fast JSON encoder/decoder announced to be fully compatible with encoding/json for Go.